-When you check the box to enable tracking, we'll show the campaign title as it will appear in your Google Analytics account after the campaign is sent.
-The Google Analytics campaign title combines the Mailchimp campaign title with the date and the Campaign ID.
+When you check the box to enable tracking, we'll show the campaign title as it will appear in your Google Analytics account after the A/B test is sent.
+The Google Analytics campaign title combines the Mailchimp A/B test title with the date and the Campaign ID.

-For A/B Testing Campaigns that test content, each combination of the campaign will have a different web ID.
-Before you send your campaign, make a note of these unique IDs so you'll know which Google Analytics title goes with which combination of your campaign.
+For A/B tests that test content, each combination of the test will have a different web ID.
+Before you send your A/B test, make a note of these unique IDs so you'll know which Google Analytics title goes with which combination of your email.

 To find each combination's unique web ID, follow these steps.

-- Find the unsubscribe link in your campaign, right click, and copy the link address.
+- Find the unsubscribe link in your email, right click, and copy the link address.
 You'll typically find the unsubscribe link in the footer.

 - Paste the link into a text file, so you can view the entire link, and find the value that follows c= at the end of the link address.
 Write down this value and the combination title or description it goes with so you can reference it when you view your data in Google Analytics later.

-Statistics for campaigns with Google Analytics enabled can be viewed in both your Google Analytics account and in the Analytics360 section of the Mailchimp campaign report.
+Statistics for marketing emails and customer journeys with Google Analytics enabled can be viewed in both your Google Analytics account and in the Analytics360 section of the Mailchimp email report.

-To view the Analytics360 report for a campaign, follow these steps.
+To view the Analytics360 report for a marketing email, follow these steps.

-- Click the View report button for the campaign you want to work with.
+- Click the View report button for the marketing email you want to work with.

 - Click the Analytics360 heading at the top of the report to view Google Analytics360 statistics.

-The statistics in the Analytics360 portion of the campaign report only relate to visitors who entered your website through a link in the email campaign.
-If the statistics in your Google Analytics account don't match up to the ones in Mailchimp, we're likely still waiting for Google to finish pushing analytics data to your Mailchimp account.
+The statistics in the Analytics360 section of the email report relates to visitors who entered your website through a link in the email you sent.
+If the statistics in your Google Analytics account don't match the ones in Mailchimp, we're likely still waiting for Google to finish pushing analytics data to your Mailchimp account.

-The following are definitions of the terminology used on this report.
+The following are definitions of the terminology used in the Analytics360 report.
 For more information, check out Google's support documentation.

 - Campaign ROI

-Campaign ROI is a percentage based on the cost of the campaign versus the revenue created by the campaign.
+Campaign ROI is a percentage based on the cost of the email versus the revenue created by the email.

 - Campaign cost